Seamless, Correct, and Generic Programming over Serialised Data: Our Universe of Descriptions

 \section{Our Universe of Descriptions}

 We first need to pin down the domain of our discourse.
-To talk generically about an entire class of datatypes without needing to modify the host language we have decided to perform a universe construction~\cite{benke-ugpp, DBLP:phd/ethos/Morris07, DBLP:conf/icfp/LohM11}.
+To talk generically about an entire class of datatypes without needing to modify the host language we have decided to perform a universe construction~\citep{DBLP:journals/njc/BenkeDJ03, DBLP:phd/ethos/Morris07, DBLP:conf/icfp/LohM11}.
 That is to say that we are going to introduce an inductive type defining a set of codes together with an interpretation of these codes as bona fide host-language types.
-We will then be able to program generically over the universe of datatypes by performing induction on the type of codes~\cite{DBLP:conf/tphol/PfeiferR99}.
+We will then be able to program generically over the universe of datatypes by performing induction on the type of codes~\citep{DBLP:conf/tphol/PfeiferR99}.

-The universe we define is in the tradition of a sums-of-products vision of inductive types~\cite{DBLP:conf/popl/JanssonJ97} where the data description records additional information about the static and dynamic size of the data being stored.
+The universe we define is in the tradition of a sums-of-products vision of inductive types~\citep{DBLP:conf/popl/JanssonJ97}.
 In our setting, constructors are essentially arbitrarily nested tuples of values of type unit, bytes, and recursive substructures.
 A datatype is given by listing a choice of constructors.